aspose-total/Aspose.Total-Products/total/en/net/conversion/oft-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export OFT to OTT via .NET" h2=".NET API to Render OFT to OTT on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add OFT to OTT conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to OTT.
+As a .NET developer, you may be looking for ways to add OFT to OTT conversion features to your applications.
+Aspose.Total for .NET is the perfect solution for file format manipulation APIs.
+With Aspose.Email for .NET, you can easily convert OFT file format to HTML.
+After that, Aspose.Words for .NET can be used to render HTML to OTT.

+Aspose.Total for .NET is a suite of APIs that provides a comprehensive set of features for manipulating file formats.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, emails, and more.
+With Aspose.Total for .NET, you can easily create, edit, and convert documents in various formats.
+It also provides features for manipulating and converting emails, images, and other file formats.

+Aspose.Email for .NET is an API that enables you to convert OFT file format to HTML.
+It provides features for reading, writing, and manipulating emails in various formats.
+It also provides features for converting emails from one format to another.
+With Aspose.Email for .NET, you can easily convert OFT file format to HTML.

+Aspose.Words for .NET is an API that enables you to render HTML to OTT.
+It provides features for creating, editing, and converting documents in various formats.
+It also provides features for manipulating and converting images, tables, and other elements.
+With Aspose.Words for .NET, you can easily render HTML to OTT.

+In conclusion, Aspose.Total for .NET is the perfect solution for file format manipulation APIs.
+With Aspose.Email for .NET, you can easily convert OFT file format to HTML.
+After that, Aspose.Words for .NET can be used to render HTML to OTT.
+With these APIs, you can easily add OFT to OTT conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}